A shoutout to the RNLI

 How you can help

-The running of the stations, lifeboats and training takes a huge amount of organization and money.
+The running of the stations, lifeboats, and training takes a huge amount of organization and money.
 The RNLI sometimes receives government subsidies but runs mostly on donations and volunteers.
-Without this organization, many people finding themselves in trouble around British waters would often be left to save themselves, something that’s not so easy when in the middle of the sea or stuck in quicksand with the tide coming in.
+Without this organization, many people finding themselves in trouble around British waters would often be left to save themselves, something that’s not so easy when in the middle of the sea or stuck in quicksand with the tides coming in.

-To help keep the stations active and the lifeboats floating, please consider donating anything you can to help the heroes of the RNLI to keep saving lives.
+To help keep the stations active and the lifeboats floating, please consider donating anything you can to help the heroes of the RNLI keep saving lives.